ansys/pymechanical/doc/source/user_guide_session/index.rst

-Because the error is caught immediately, you can write your Mechanical scripts in Python, run them interactively, and then run them in batch without worrying if the script runs correctly.
-This would not be the case if you had instead outputted the script that you wrote to a script file.
+Because the error is caught immediately, you can write your Mechanical scripts in Python, run them interactively, and then run them in batch without worrying if the scripts run correctly.
+This would not be the case if you had instead outputted the scripts that you wrote to script files.

 The :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class supports
 much more than sending text to Mechanical.
 It includes higher-level wrapping